IDEA Fairness Restoration Act: Description of the Bill

 The IDEA permits parents who prevail in IDEA cases to recover reasonable attorneys’ fees.
 The IDEA Fairness Restoration Act will enable them to also recover the reasonable costs of expert witnesses.
 It will amend Section 615(i)(3) of the IDEA by adding the following at the end, “Inclusion of expert witness fees and other expenses as attorneys' fees.
 In this paragraph, the term ‘attorneys' fees’ shall include the fees of expert witnesses, including the reasonable costs of any test or evaluation necessary for the preparation of the parent or guardian's case in the action or proceeding.”

 Parents can recover expert witness fees only when they prevail, and the school system has been found, after an impartial hearing, to have wrongfully denied a child an appropriate education as defined in IDEA. fees.
 Parents cannot recover fees if they do not prevail.

 The bill will align the IDEA with other civil rights statutes that permit recovery of expert witness fees, including Title VII, and the Americans with Disabilities Act of 1990.
-Several federal laws permit recovery of expert witness fees, including Voting Rights Act of 1965, Consumer Product Safety Act, Toxic Substances Control Act, Petroleum Marketing Practices Act, Telemarketing and Consumer Fraud Abuse and Prevention Act, Endangered Species Act, the Patent and Copyright Acts, PROTECT Act, Congressional Accountability Act of 1995, Presidential and Executive Office Accountability Act, and the Whistleblower Protections for Contractor Employees of Department of Defense, Coast Guard, and National Aeronautics and Space Administration Act.
+Several federal laws permit recovery of expert witness fees, including the Voting Rights Act of 1965, the Consumer Product Safety Act, the Toxic Substances Control Act, the Petroleum Marketing Practices Act, the Telemarketing and Consumer Fraud Abuse and Prevention Act, the Endangered Species Act, the Patent and Copyright Acts, the PROTECT Act, the Congressional Accountability Act of 1995, the Presidential and Executive Office Accountability Act, and the Whistleblower Protections for Contractor Employees of Department of Defense, Coast Guard, and National Aeronautics and Space Administration Act.